 - The $16,728 Social Security Bonus You Cannot Afford to Miss

 Reuben Gregg Brewer has no position in any of the stocks mentioned.
-The Motley Fool owns shares of Brookfield Asset Management.
-The Motley Fool recommends Brookfield Infrastructure Partners.
+The Motley Fool owns shares of and recommends Brookfield Asset Management and Kinder Morgan.
+The Motley Fool recommends Brookfield Infrastructure Partners and Enterprise Products Partners.
 The Motley Fool has a disclosure policy.